Effects of lower floating-point precision on scale-resolving numerical simulations of turbulence: Conclusions

 \section{Conclusions}

 The main outcome of this work is the demonstrated strong evidence that high-fidelity simulations of wall-bounded turbulence, including direct numerical and large-eddy simulation (DNS and LES), do not necessarily require FP64 arithmetic and can be performed at lower precisions, such as FP32, with minimal impact on the results.
-We show that this is possible not only for simpler canonical flow cases such as channels, but also for more complex flows exhibiting separation and transition.
-Our results are consistent across different formulations of governing equations considered in the paper, as well as underlying discretization methods and their implementations in different codes.
-Essentially perfect overlap is obtained between FP64 and FP32 profiles of various quantities of interest, including, for example, turbulent kinetic energy budgets and high-order statistics.
-Although we do not focus on performance analysis, we show that using FP32 significant acceleration, up to the ideal $2\times$ for a well-optimized code is possible compared to standard FP64.
-In particular, in FP32 a DNS of selected cases can be run on a single consumer GPU instead of more expensive server-grade cards.
+We demonstrated that this is possible not only for simpler canonical flow cases such as channels, but also for more complex flows that exhibit separation and transition.
+Our results are consistent across different formulations of governing equations considered in the paper, as well as underlying discretization methods and their implementations in different codes. \revdd{Essentially perfect}{Perfect} overlap is obtained between FP64 and FP32 profiles of various quantities of interest, including, for example, turbulent kinetic energy budgets and high-order statistics.
+Although we do not focus on performance analysis, we show that using FP32, significant acceleration, up to the ideal $2\times$ for a well-optimized code, is possible compared to standard FP64.
+In particular, in FP32, a DNS of selected cases can be run on a single consumer GPU instead of more expensive server-grade cards.
 In addition, the performance improvement is not limited to computational time but also translates to reduced storage demands.
 Considering that large-scale CFD simulations utilize hundreds of millions of core hours yearly, all codes should apply significant effort to utilize lower-precision arithmetic, thus saving energy, storage, and money for the same scientific outcomes.
-However, some caution must be exercised when porting existing solvers, as one likely needs to retain some of the operations in FP64 (see Section~\ref{sec:practical_experiences}).
+However, some caution must be exercised when porting existing solvers, as one likely needs to retain some of the operations in FP64 or adapt the implementation to make it more robust to arithmetic precision (see Section~\ref{sec:practical_experiences}).